Africa Addio: Synopsis

 Armies of poachers descend on the savanna, now no longer protected as wildlife preserves.
 Hundreds of animals, including many elephants, are killed for their pelts and ivory.
 The British still do their best to protect the wildlife, by moving wildlife preserves and giving medical care to injured baby animals who were orphaned by poachers.
 A poaching operation is stopped by authorities, and they discover that the poachers had used grenades to kill 300 baby elephants.
 Hundreds of rotting animals, mainly zebras and gazelles, that had been killed and left by poachers must be burned by authorities for health reasons.

-In Zanzibar during its revolution, rebels target Arab civilians as revenge for Sultanate oppression that occurred almost a millennium prior.
+In Zanzibar during its 1964 revolution, rebels target Arab civilians as revenge for Sultanate oppression, one month after independence from British rule.
 The camera crew arrives in Zanzibar from Tanganyika and attempts to land, but they are not granted permission.
 They attempt to land anyway, but are shot at and narrowly manage to take off again and escape.
 A second plane containing three German journalists is unable to leave, and the plane is burned.

-Between January 18 and 20, 1964, a genocide occurs in Zanzibar, with endless lines of captive Arab civilians are marched at gunpoint to a location where they will be shot by a firing squad.
+Between 18 and 20 January 1964, a genocide occurs in Zanzibar, with large lines of captive Arab civilians being marched at gunpoint to a location where they will be shot by a firing squad.
 The bodies of countless thousands, some in mass graves and most others strewn across the ground, are photographed from a helicopter.
 The narrator confirms that this footage is the only documentation to prove that this genocide ever took place.
-Entire Arab villages march to the sea in a futile attempt to escape the carnage, despite the fact that there is no way off of the island.
+Arab villagers march towards the shorelines, in a futile attempt to escape the carnage.
+Despite the fact that there was little to no way out at all, only a few manages to ride off in wooden fishing vessels, with the rest being left stranded to their fate.
 The filmmakers fly over the beach again the following day and find the bodies of all the villagers who tried to get to the ocean.
-The genocide claimed the lives of approximately 5,000 Arab and South Asian civilians (estimates range up to 20,000 in the aftermath).
+The genocide claimed the lives of approximately 5,000 Arab and South Asian civilians.